Patrick Dils: Case

-On 28 April 1987, following a new testimony which reconsidered the time of death indicated by the coroner, he was taken in for questioning after finishing his shift at a restaurant in Montigny-lès-Metz.
-After 36 hours in custody and police interrogation which lasted a few days, he admitted the murders and stated that he didn't know the reasons for the crimes.
+On 28 April 1987, following a new testimony which reconsidered the time of death indicated by the coroner, Dils was taken in for questioning after finishing his shift at a restaurant in Montigny-lès-Metz.
+After 36 hours in custody and police interrogation which lasted a few days, Dils admitted the murders and stated that he didn't know the reasons for the crimes.

-On 30 April 1987, he was charged with voluntary homicides and sent to the prison of Metz-Queuleu.
-He gave a different version to his attorney but the investigating judge organized a reconstruction on 7 May during which he continued to admit the crime.
-Moreover, he recognised the rocks which served for the crime.
+On 30 April 1987, Dils was charged with voluntary homicides and sent to the prison of Metz-Queuleu.
+He gave a different version to his attorney but the investigating judge organized a reconstruction on 7 May during which Dils continued to admit the crime.
+Moreover, he recognized the rocks which served for the crime.
 This fact convinced the judge of his guilt.
-According to his parents, he didn't realise the importance of the procedure.
-On the 30 May 1987, he wrote to his attorney to modify his declarations.
+According to Dils' parents, he didn't realize the importance of the procedure.
+On the 30 May 1987, Dils wrote to his attorney to modify his declarations.

 Investigation

-Seven months passed between the murder and Dils arrest.
-Dils parents described Bernard Varlet, who was Inspector of Judicial Police of Metz and in charge of the investigation, as very aggressive and relentless against Dils.
+Seven months passed between the murder and Dils' arrest.
+Dils' parents categorized judicial police inspector for the city of Metz Bernard Varlet, who was in charge of the investigation, as very aggressive and relentless toward Dils.
 Varlet had already obtained confessions from two other suspects, but these were rejected.

 Throughout the investigation investigators obtained confessions from three different people, all single, living with their parents and having a low level of education.
 The first suspect who confessed was Mr. L., on 10 December 1986, who worked one hundred meters from the scene of the murder.
 According to the report of the hearing, he accurately described the bike and children's clothing.
 Police doubted his confession after he failed to climb up a slope at the crime scene during a reconstruction.

 On 12 February 1987, investigators arrested a new suspect for "outraging public decency."
 After confessing, he was eventually also exonerated because of inconsistencies in his testimony.
 Dils was the last remaining suspect investigators had.
 They believed he was guilty despite the inconsistencies that remained around the timeline of the murder, and the difficulty that a teenager may have had in causing the extreme physical violence acts perpetrated on the victims.

 The judge at the time, Ms. Mireille Maubert, appeared to have the same view as the investigators.
-When Dils parents requested a permit to visit their son, she told them they would never see him.
-For sixteen months she refused to grant a permit.
+When Dils' parents requested permission to visit their son, she responded that they would never see him again.
+For sixteen months she repeatedly refused to grant Dils' parents permission to visit their son.